 2. Requirements

-Product functions are summarized in Section 2 of the Needs document (User Stories).
+Product functions are summarized in Section 2 of the Needs document (user stories).

 2.2 Usability Requirements.
-Define usability and quality in use requirements and objectives for the software system, which can include measurable effectiveness, efficiency, satisfaction criteria, and avoidance of harm that could arise from specific contexts of use.
+Define usability and quality-in-use requirements for the system, including measurable effectiveness, efficiency, satisfaction criteria, and avoidance of harm in specific contexts of use.
+A usable interface design should support these goals for its primary users:

 - Database requirements